rtyler/brokenco.de/_posts/2015-12-03-are-you-german-or-what.md

 ---

 Over ten years after the exchange, I find myself expending a tremendous amount of energy ensuring that I maintain fluency in German.
-Having realized that my german parents don't speak English and if I lose the language, I lose them.
+Having recently realized that, while my german parents don't speak English,if I lose the language I lose them.

 With the renewed efforts the conflict of identity returns.

 Do I really need to choose?

 Let's go with "German-ish."